knative/community/STEERING-COMMITTEE.md

 ## Composition

 The steering committee has 5 seats.
-These five seats are Contributing seats, open to any project contributor.
-In the future, the steering committe would like to add two End-User seats, open only to active end-user community members, once the selection criteria have been established.
-See [candidate eligibility](#candidate-eligibility) for definitions of these categories.
+Of these five seats, four (4) are Contributing seats, open to any project contributor, and one (1) seat is held by a KSC appointed End-User seat.
+End-User seat, is open to active end-user community members whose company is listed in the [ADOPTERS](./ADOPTERS.md) file.

-Steering Committee members serve for 2-year terms, staggered in order to preserve continuity.
-Every year either two or three contributor seats are elected.
-Once end-user mechanics are established, one end user seat would be elected on the same schedule.
+Steering Committee contributing members serve for 2-year terms, staggered in order to preserve continuity.
+End-User member serves for 1-year term.
+Every year two contributor seats are elected.

 ## Election Procedure